Klen03/ml_resume-analyzer/README.md

 - _Implication for Analysis:_ This plot supports the hypothesis that higher education may correlate with stronger interpersonal traits, though variability within lower education levels suggests that strong personalities can emerge from all backgrounds.

-3. **Bar Chart of Hiring Rate by RecruitmentStrategy and Education Level:**
+#### Bar Chart: Hiring Rate by Recruitment Strategy and Education Level

-- _Purpose:_ To evaluate the effectiveness of different recruitment strategies across education levels.
+- **Purpose**: Evaluate how recruitment method impacts hiring success across different education levels.
+- **Insight**: Referrals consistently result in the highest hiring rates.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcnxBprKMHWIOtHuxtucft-KUHHnhG_8Fi_G63w8gPdZTKDn5MIQMZcdwPHpY82BVtR5qeafDKxjv0T1HHj_ae0byxNYHGC4cJzfGDgJyBG814-b9BWbUt53nxE02X7bvj4C9L0HQ?key=AydKl4-5KABXmLdy7Lo3PixK)

-- _Explanation:_ This grouped bar chart shows the percentage of candidates hired for each RecruitmentStrategy (Referral, Online, Agency), with separate bars for each EducationLevel.
+- **Explanation**:_ This grouped bar chart shows the percentage of candidates hired for each RecruitmentStrategy (Referral, Online, Agency), with separate bars for each EducationLevel.
 It reveals how strategy and education intersect to influence hiring success.

 * _Key Takeaways:_